Customer appreciation is often viewed as a lost art. But.

 In this example from Bark Park, a doggy daycare center, employees write an update card for customers that details how their dog has been doing that week ... and the reports are written from the dog’s perspective!

 This creative take on checking in with customers is absolutely perfect for this sort of business.
 I know a lot of people (even some members of the Help Scout team!) who care for their dogs like parents care for their children, so getting a card like puts their minds at ease and makes the business stand out in a unique way.

-4. Sweat the Small Stuff
+4. Sweat the small stuff

 Nordstrom’s stellar service reputation is one case study where the reality lives up to the hype.
-From their infamous employee handbook to the celebrated tales of the staff’s service overtures, it is clear that Nordstrom is a company that prides itself on loving customers.
+From their infamous employee handbook to the celebrated tales of the staff’s service overtures, it is clear Nordstrom is a company that prides itself on loving customers.